SwarmDebugging/SwarmDebuggingVSCode/README.md

 You will also need to setup the server and database so that the data can be collected, to setup, follow the steps on the [SwarmServer repository](https://github.com/SwarmDebugging/SwarmServer/tree/GraphQL_2019), be sure to use the GraphQL_2019 branch.

-The tutorial to use the Swarm Account Manager extension is on the [Swarm Account Manager repository](https://github.com/SwarmDebugging/SwarmDebuggingManager).
+The tutorial to use the Swarm Debugging Manager extension is on the [Swarm Debugging Manager repository](https://github.com/SwarmDebugging/SwarmDebuggingManager).

 ## License